orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 - [ ] Non-abstract realizations
 	- [ ] Do you really need nothing/empty as a way to differentiate between a pattern and an actual empty one?
 Is this not encoded in rewrite functions?/ignorant ones? ;
-	- [ ] Basically also this thing of, some type of assumption/proof - not need to check some thing

 - [ ] Notify me when you've found something you deem relevant for this unknown (while we dont know how to solve some unknown)